vbouchaud/nfs-client-provisioner/README.md

-# Kubernetes NFS-Client Provisioner
+# nfs-client-provisioner

-This repository is an extract from [kubernetes-incubator/external-storage](https://github.com/kubernetes-incubator/external-storage/tree/e35bdf47/nfs-client) since the upstream has been archived/discontinued.
+This repository is based on an extract from [kubernetes-incubator/external-storage](https://github.com/kubernetes-incubator/external-storage/tree/e35bdf47/nfs-client) since I needed it when the upstream got archived/discontinued and couldn't find a new upstream.
+Since the creation of this repository, the code base has diverged a bit to allow for volumes shared between namespaces (throught the use of "conflicting" nfs path).

-**nfs-client** is an automatic provisioner that use your *existing and already configured* NFS server to support dynamic provisioning of Kubernetes Persistent Volumes via Persistent Volume Claims.
-Persistent volumes are provisioned as ``${namespace}-${pvcName}-${pvName}``.

 # Distribution
+## Docker

-A docker image of this projet is available for arm/v7, arm64/v8, amd64 at [vbouchaud/nfs-client-provisioner](https://hub.docker.com/r/vbouchaud/nfs-client-provisioner) on docker hub.
-A mirror has been setup on quay.io at [vbouchaud/nfs-client-provisioner](https://quay.io/vbouchaud/nfs-client-provisioner)
+Docker images of this projet are available for arm/v7, arm64/v8 and amd64 at [vbouchaud/nfs-client-provisioner](https://hub.docker.com/r/vbouchaud/nfs-client-provisioner) on docker hub and on quay.io at [vbouchaud/nfs-client-provisioner](https://quay.io/vbouchaud/nfs-client-provisioner).

-# How to deploy nfs-client to your cluster.

-To note again, you must *already* have an NFS Server.
+## Binary
+Binaries for the following OS and architectures are available on the release page:
+ - linux/arm64
+ - linux/arm
+ - linux/amd64

+## Kubernetes
-## With Helm
+### Helm Chart

-Follow the instructions for the stable helm chart maintained at https://github.com/helm/charts/tree/master/stable/nfs-client-provisioner
+Though the project forked, you can still follow the instructions for the stable helm chart maintained at https://github.com/helm/charts/tree/master/stable/nfs-client-provisioner

 The tl;dr is